-- Make travel plans – This definitely isn’t the same as planning a dream vacation, but it’s a very important consideration!
-Due to anesthesia used for your procedure, it is rather unlikely you will be able to drive home following your surgery.
+- Make travel plans– This definitely isn’t the same as planning a dream vacation, but it’s a very important consideration!
+Due to the anesthesia used for your procedure, it is rather unlikely you will be able to drive home following your surgery.
 Give your loved one or friend enough notice so he or she will be able to make their own plans.

 - Dress appropriately – When planning your outfit for the day of your surgery, pick clothing that is loose and comfortable.
 Why is this important for your recovery?
 Well, putting on a pair of skinny jeans or other tight-fitting pants can potentially irritate the surgical site or remove scar tissue, which creates the possibility of infection.

 Postoperative Care for Optimal Healing and Recovery